rafawo/winutils-rs/README.md

-# virtdisk-rs
+# winutils-rs
-Rust wrapper of VirtDisk APIs
+Rust abstractions of random Windows API and definitions

 ## Overview